Responsible Gaming in Canada

 Comorbidity

-Comorbidity is the presence of one or more additional conditions that occur in conjunction with the primary condition.
+The presence of one or more additional conditions that occur in conjunction with the primary condition also influences gambling.
+These include alcohol and drug addiction, personality disorders, depressive and anxiety disorders.

 Negative Effects of Gambling